TrungTNguyenn/Hospital-Project-I/README.md

 **EmergencyVisit-Billing Relationship (1:1):**

 The Billing table maintains a one-to-one relationship with the EmergencyVisit table.
-This relationship indicates that each visit is a seperate instance with its own billing id. billing information is associated with one emergency visit, ensuring accurate financial documentation and patient billing.
+This relationship indicates that each visit is a separate instance with its billing id. billing information is associated with one emergency visit, ensuring accurate financial documentation and patient billing.

 **InsuranceProvider-Billing Relationship (1:M):**